 Across all industries – from utilities to banking and from healthcare to education – organizations are tapping into unprecedented amounts and types of actionable “big data” to understand consumers and drive powerful engagement.
 This is possible through evolving tools that analyze and parse data into hyper-personalized micro-segments of consumers – enabling an organization to deliver the right message to the right person at the right time and place.
-As you move into this world of big data-driven marketing, though, it is critical to understand exactly what is out there and exercise caution in how you use it.
+As you move into this world of big data-driven marketing, though, it is critical to understand exactly what big data marketing is and to exercise caution in how you use it.
 While knowing “everything” about customers may sound like a good idea, it can also make it easier to cross an ethical line.

 It should come as no surprise that a person’s Facebook activity – likes, posts, shares, photos, app usage – can reveal a great deal about that individual.
 One can glean such personal characteristics as ethnicity, religious and political views, relationship status, and others.
 What may surprise you, though, is that Facebook also captures other information such as emotions recognized from the rhythm of keyboard typing patterns.
 And Facebook also is a significant buyer of third-party data – data that comes from a wide array of other industries, such as purchase and shopping data from retailers, audience data from media companies and digital publishers, and online activity and behavior from telecom and broadband providers.
 Facebook combines all of this data to identify more than 52,000 personal attributes – such as emotional stability, agreeability, life satisfaction, and more – that it uses to sort and categorize users and then sell hyper-personalized advertising capabilities to marketers.